How to limit Coiled’s access to your AWS resources#

 This article aims to provide you with some guidance on how to limit our access to your AWS resources and handle permissions in different phases of your pipeline.
-We will also talk briefly about the permissions you can find in the Backends- AWS documentation.
+We will also talk briefly about the permissions you configured initially (see Configuring AWS).

 On the backends, AWS documentation, you can find an IAM policy template under Using your AWS account, this template contains two sets of permissions - Setup and Ongoing.

 The Setup set is used to set up all the network resources and roles that Coiled will use when launching a cluster in your AWS account.
 Once you’ve input your credentials and successfully created a Coiled cluster in your AWS account, you can remove this set of permissions in the future once Coiled has created all the needed resources for you.

 The Ongoing set contains the permissions that Coiled needs to launch clusters in your account.
 Here you find permissions related to software environments, getting logs and so on.

 Most of the resources that Coiled creates will contain the tag

 to allow you to identify what we created.

 If you use your AWS credentials, data is run within your VPC as described in our Security section.
 If you want to limit Coiled’s access to your AWS resources even further, you can do this with users and roles.